Print’s importance among digital marketing.

 Print + digital mix = cross-pollination marketing

 As you would expect, integrating print and digital creates a commanding platform for branding and marketing success.
 Smith & Nephew launched a promotional campaign to market PICO,* an innovative product that uses negative pressure wound therapy for wound management and healing.
 The marketing and informational campaign targeted clinicians.

 Smith & Nephew’s work with Matter featured direct mail efforts and outreach via trade journal advertisements.
 Combining the power of print and digital, each of the marketing pieces contained a unique URL that enabled the company to monitor responses and offer a sample for clinicians, thereby capturing contact information from the visitor.
-The partnership between print and digital aided in the lead conversion process and then used the power of digital marketing to continue fostering engagement for client conversion.
+The partnership between print and digital aided in the lead conversion process and then used the power of digital marketing to continue fostering engagement

 This kind of cross-pollination is what marketing campaigns should focus on, rather than allowing print and digital to fight it out or placing each in its own marketing silo.
 Providing a strong call-to-action (CTA) is the thread that ties print and digital together.
 The more appealing the CTA, the higher likelihood the thread will not be broken.